Kayli/logspub/psychology.md

 ## conflict resolution

 - in animal and human illiterate societies
-  - Boehm, C. (1984).
-Blood Revenge: The Anthropology of Feuding in Montenegro and Other Nonliterate Societies.
-Lawrence: University Press of Kansas
+  - boehm, C. (1984). blood revenge: the anthropology of feuding in montenegro and other nonliterate societies. lawrence: university press of kansas

 ## psychophysiology